featbit/featbit-java-sdk/README.md

 needs to evaluate feature flags from different environments, you may create multiple clients, but they should still be retained for the lifetime of the application rather than created per request or per thread.

-### Bootstrapping

-The bootstrapping is in fact the call of constructor of `FBClientImp`, in which the SDK will be initialized, using streaming from your feature management platform.

-The constructor will return when it successfully connects, or when the timeout set by `FBConfig.Builder#startWaitTime(Duration)` (default: 15 seconds) expires, whichever comes first.
+The FBClientImp constructor will return when it successfully connects, or when the timeout set by `FBConfig.Builder#startWaitTime(Duration)` (default: 15 seconds) expires, whichever comes first.
 If it has not succeeded in connecting when the timeout elapses, you will receive the client in an uninitialized state where feature flags will return default values; it will still